jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     0

 We can now manipulate the tree through the path and offset.
 Let's insert the word "Stadt" in front of "München".
-We do so by changeing the result of the leaf node of the path to the term at the given offset::
+We do so by changing the result of the leaf node of the path to the term at the given offset::

     >>> path[-1].result = path[-1].result[:offset] + "Stadt " + \